Sizing of reactive silencers with non-perforated tubes is a subject that acousticians are far from having covered.

 Calculation routines have been implemented to calculate for reactive silencers: total pressure loss, transmission loss, insertion loss with a substitution duct and noise reduction with an additional duct.

-Following the operations of development of a new module (Module 1B) of the software SILDIS, comparison of simulation results with bibliographic data (measurement results, results of calculation by others, ...) showed good agreement for many combinations of the parameters which are fundamentals to properly assess a situation in terms of exhaust noise abatement.
+Following the operations of development of a new module (Module 1B) of the software SILDIS® (including the sizing of reactive silencers with non-perforated tubes), comparison of simulation results with bibliographic data (measurement results, results of calculation by others, ...) showed good agreement for many combinations of the parameters which are fundamentals to properly assess a situation in terms of exhaust noise abatement.

-The expected consequence of the implementation in SILDIS software of those new features is the ability to refine the performance prediction of specific equipment e.g. industrial (and marine) silencers for reciprocating internal combustion engine.
+The expected consequence of the implementation in SILDIS® software of those new features is the ability to refine the performance prediction of specific equipment e.g. for the sizing of industrial (and marine) silencers for reciprocating internal combustion engines.